-With Gawd as my witness, I swear I had never heard of “Tiptoes,” a cinematic debacle like few others, “The Room” packed with future Oscar winners.
+With Gawd as my witness, I swear I had never heard of “Tiptoes,” a cinematic debacle like few others.
+This is “The Room” packed with future Oscar winners.

 A “little people” comedy with Gary Oldman playing a dwarf, it was two and a half hours long when it screened at Austin in 2003.